Hope-Liang/ID2223Lab2/README.md

 ## Whisper

-The pretrained model we used in the lab is [Whisper](https://huggingface.co/blog/fine-tune-whisper) and a modified version by Professor Jim Dowling from his [github repo](https://github.com/ID2223KTH/id2223kth.github.io/tree/master/assignments/lab2) to fine-tune on Swedish language.
+The pretrained model we used in the lab is from [Whisper](https://huggingface.co/blog/fine-tune-whisper) and a modified version by Professor Jim Dowling from his [github repo](https://github.com/ID2223KTH/id2223kth.github.io/tree/master/assignments/lab2) to fine-tune on Swedish language.

+Whisper is a multilingual pre-trained model for Automatic Speech Recognition (ASR) task that can be applied to over 96 languages.
+It has a Transformer-based encoder-decoder architecture that does sequence-to-sequence mapping from spectogram features to text tokens.
+The model veries in sizes such as number of layers and we selected the small-sized model with 244M parameters to fine-tune on in this lab.

 ## Feature Pipeline